kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 x = \varphi = \frac{1+\sqrt{5}}{2}.
 $$

-Thus **ϕ appears as the fixed point of recursive curvature**.
+Thus **$\varphi$ appears as the fixed point of recursive curvature**.
 In practice, any process that repeatedly applies inflation–subdivision operations in scale space is driven toward this fixed point[^18][^19][^20].
 This makes $\varphi$ an attractor of renormalization flows in the recursive sector: lattice hierarchies, metabolic scaling cascades, and multi-stage sensory compression all inherit golden-ratio structure because they are governed by the same recursion law in log-radius.

 ### 3.3 Decade sector: discrete resonance